zola-25/zola-25.github.io/_posts/2023-04-04-oauth2-device-authorization-flow.md

     The Authorization Server:

-    1) Geneates a random *device_code* to identify streaming app device being authorized.
+    1) Generates a random *device_code* to identify streaming app device being authorized.

-    2) Geneates a random *user_code* identifying the authorization process being started.
+    2) Generates a random *user_code* identifying the authorization process being started.

     3) Stores these together on the server temporarily, as they will be needed for later verification when the user completes authorization.